-In 2017, Dołęga introduced \emph{Macdonald cumulants} \cite{Dolega2017,Dolega2019}: roughly speaking, the higher order approximation of the product of Macdonald polynomials as $q\rightarrow 1$.
-In particular, the cumulants of order one are the polynomials themselves.
-As such, Dołęga's conjecture on Schur-positivity of Macdonald cumulants \cite{Dolega2017} would generalize the celebrated result of Haiman \cite{Haiman2001} and might shed new light on the connection between symmetric functions, representation theory, and algebraic geometry.
-Heuristically speaking, Haiman was able to relate the coefficients in the Schur expansion of Macdonald polynomials to Hilbert schemes and to the characters of the symmetric group's action on a certain Hecke algebra.
+In 2017, Dołęga introduced \emph{Macdonald cumulants} \cite{DolegaFeray2017,Dolega2019}: roughly speaking, the higher order approximation of the product of Macdonald polynomials as $q\rightarrow 1$.
+In particular, the cumulants of order one are Macdonald polynomials themselves.
+Using the introduced terminology, Dołęga conjectured that Macdonald cumulants are Schur-positive \cite{Dolega2017}.
+The proof would generalize the celebrated result of Haiman \cite{Haiman2001} and might shed new light on the connection between symmetric functions, representation theory, and algebraic geometry.
+Broadlyly speaking, Haiman was able to relate the coefficients in the Schur expansion of Macdonald polynomials to Hilbert schemes and to the characters of the symmetric group's action on a certain Hecke algebra.
 Thus, by the definition of a character, Haiman proved that the Schur polynomial coefficients are positive integers.
 Therefore, since Macdonald cumulants generalize Macdonald polynomials, Dołęga's conjecture suggests the existence of a class of geometric objects or representations that the cumulants correspond to in a similar sense.
 Both of these observations could be potential approaches to the proof.